 At the heart of the cluster is a distributed system software layer, designed specifically for virtualization, that converges compute and storage into a single tier, and is optimized to make use of flash SSDs in its core architecture.
-The company says that this converged architecture approach, pioneered by Google, supports virtualization capabilities such as VMware’s vMotion, High Availability (HA) and Dynamic Resource Scheduling (DRS), along with data management features that include virtual machine cloning, capacity optimization, and converged backup for instant backup and recovery of virtual machine data without requiring external backup appliances.
+The company says that this converged architecture approach, pioneered by Google, supports virtualization capabilities like VMware's vMotion, High Availability (HA), and Dynamic Resource Scheduling (DRS), along with data management features that include VM cloning, capacity optimization, and converged backup for instant backup and recovery of virtual machine data without requiring external backup appliances.

-Available now, customers can start with a single Nutanix Complete Block, a 2U unit including four x86 nodes containing eight Intel Xeon processors and 192 Gbytes RAM (upgradable to 768 Gbytes), along with 1.3 Tbytes of Fusion-io, 1.2 Tbytes of SATA SSD and 20 Tbytes of SATA drives, running an industry-standard hypervisor (VMware ESXi).
-Deployment takes less than 30 minutes, and expansion requires only adding another block.
-(Blocks start at $75,000 each.)
+Available now, customers can start with a single Nutanix Complete Block, a 2U unit containing four x86 nodes containing 8 Intel Xeon processors and 192 GB RAM (upgradable to 768 GB) along with 1.3 TB of Fusion-io, 1.2 TB of SATA SSD, and 2 0TB of SATA drives, and running an industry-standard hypervisor (VMware ESXi).
+Deployment takes less than 30 minutes, and expansion just requires adding another block, which start at $75,000 each.

-He says dealing with storage and computing as a single tier is being done, but not in a commercially offered, prepackaged solution targeting the midsize to large enterprise.
+He said dealing with storage and computing as a single tier is being done, but not in a commercially offered, prepackaged solution targeting the mid to large enterprise.
 "I don't know of any other start-ups focused on this area, as most companies take an on-site SAN or NAS as a given."
-Csaplar adds that Nutanix can find real traction for its targeted use cases because eliminating the need for expensive SAN devices will always interest people.
-"It also offers a way for companies to take advantage of these tremendously large, low-cost 3 Tbyte HDDs that are available.
-Also, bringing SSDs close to the compute function will become more common, particularly as these drop in price."
+Csaplar added that Nutanix can find real traction for their targeted use cases, as eliminating the need for expensive SAN devices will always interest people.